LearyE/Lab-Manual-Edits/README.md

 One of the benefits of a career in academic research is that it is typically more flexible than other kinds of jobs.
 However, you should still treat it like a job.
 If you are employed for 40 hours a week, you should be working 40 hours a week.
 This applies to lab staff members (the lab manager and other research assistants) and postdocs.
 You are not required to work over-time.
 For graduate students, you are recognized to have other demands on your time like classes and TA-ing but we still expect to see you in lab, doing research, often.
 Lab staff members are expected to keep regular office hours (e.g., somewhere in the ballpark of 8-5).
 Graduate students and postdocs have more flexibility.

 ### Office hours
-Dr. Leary is generally in office (room 4216-lab office is room 4218) from 8 a.m. to 5 p.m. on weekdays.
+Dr. Leary is generally in office (MOI room 4216) from 8 a.m. to 5 p.m. on weekdays.
 She is currently working remotely, but is still available in the given time frame.
 You can send her an email if you cannot find her.
+The lab office is room 4218 at Missouri Orthopaedic Institute.

 ## Meetings
 ### Weekly lab meetings